 Look Doc, it seems I can do one or the other!

+Although I’m really proud of giving up smoking, I wouldn’t recommend my method as the one to follow, in fact there are many more sensible ways to give up.
 I’ve heard success stories regarding hypnosis, I have friends who have managed to successfully give up by vaping and there is now a wealth of information and support available online, a particularly good one is NHS Smokefree.

 I’m pleased that I don’t have to wash my hair every day now, I don’t miss waking up to the smell of stale smoke in my room from the clothes I wore last night and that aftertaste.

+England now has the second lowest smoking rate in Europe with only 15.5% of adults at it.
 It’s not as ‘normal’ as it used to be and I hope that by not being a smoker I will lead by example to my children and they won’t take up the habit.
 I have enough to worry about without throwing that into the mix!